6 customer service trends B2C brands need to know in 2025

 You need to be ahead of the game.
 Adapting to the latest trends in customer support and customer service strategy while embracing innovations in B2C customer service will help you create experiences that keep customers coming back, drive retention, and boost revenue—so let’s take a closer look at what’s next.

-Customers want self-service
+2. Customers want self-service options

 Gone are the days when customers tolerated waiting on hold for answers or solutions.
 Now, they want fast, intuitive self-service support options for finding answers on their own, on their own time.

-Over 90% of consumers expect self-service support options, according to Microsoft.
+These days, over 90% of consumers expect self-service support options, according to Microsoft.
 But right now, Gartner reports that only 14% of issues are fully resolved through self-service.
 Even for simple problems, Gartner finds that fewer than 36% of customers find a solution without further help.

 Essential self-service capabilities for 2025

-• Return initiation: tools that let customers initiate returns on their own schedule, without waiting for an agent to process requests
+- Return initiation: tools that let customers initiate returns on their own schedule, without waiting for an agent to process requests

-Customer Hub reshapes how brands engage with customers—and vice versa.
+Self-service customer hubs reshape how brands engage with customers—and vice versa.
 As Aman Advani, co-founder and CEO of Ministry of Supply, puts it, “We see potential for Klaviyo’s Customer Hub to be the future of shopping: a curated one-to-one experience.
 That’s really powerful.”

 Implementation considerations and calculating ROI